mingiss/tex4ht-vtex/README.md

 `tex4ht` has a mechanism of sub/superscript base searching through sending back initial `MathML` tags prior to the last printable character.
-In case when that character already is inside of a previous tagged structure, such a back insertion ruins the validity of the file.
+In case when that character already is inside of a previous tagged structure, the not well-formed output file is produced.
 Such back-sending is organized through `DVI` file specials `t4ht~<*`.

 Following modification implemented: when in between of the last printable